nopnop2002/esp-idf-usb-switch/README.md

 We can obtain products that turn USB on/off with a remote control about $4.
 Both of these use a frequency of 433MHz radio signal.
 Using these, you can turn on/off the USB device from the ESP32.
+__The product on the left has only one button, so it may malfunction.__
 ![Image](https://github.com/user-attachments/assets/88d1a4d8-c98b-44c4-b589-0b053ff2534b)